susanev/uw-hcde-creative-computing/lessons/week1/homework/digitze.md

 In most situations we expect you to use many different kinds of p5.js functions including but not limited to line, triangle, quad, rect, ellipse, arc, stroke, fill, and background.

-This assignment is designed to explain the difference between a static program and a dynamic program and to practice using the Processing language by coloring a robot.

 ### Submission
-Make sure your code has a comment on most everyline and that your reference image is included in your project file.
-Then zip up your project and turn it in on canvas.
+Make sure your code has a comment on most every line and that your reference image is included in your project file.
+Then zip up your project and turn it in on [canvas](https://canvas.uw.edu/courses/1099807/assignments/3544132).
 You should also add this program to your website portfolio.

 ### Reference
 This assignment is inspired by the assignment, "Port an Image to Code" created by [Chandler McWilliams](http://chandlermcwilliams.com/), [Casey Reas](http://reas.com/), and [Lauren McCarthy](http://lauren-mccarthy.com/).